ValentinFed/rsschool-cv/cv.md

 ### About

 I am passionate about new technologies and in my professional life I am driven by the desire to develop in that direction.
 I am not afraid of challenges; every new experience is an opportunity for me to broaden my knowledge of coding.
 I learn quickly and I think that there is nothing impossible for me.
-I am always actively and creatively solving problems.
+I always solve problems actively and creatively.

 ### Skills